Oluphummie/DSA-Capstone-Project/README.md

       For Data Collection
       For Data Cleaning

--SQL server (For querying and Analysis)
+- SQL server (For querying and Analysis)